ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

 ● Idiode is the current of the diode

-● Ricol is the resistor connected by the column
+● RCOL is the resistor of the column connection

 ● Rrow is a row metal resistor